oktadev/okta-blog/_source/_posts/2019-11-19-secure-kafka-java.md

 ./zookeeper-server-start.sh ../config/zookeeper.properties
 ```

 This command starts a Zookeeper server on port 2181 by default.
 Zookeeper is responsible to coordinate the Kafka brokers inside your cluster.
-You’ll use the default configurations inside the Kafka project for this tutorial, but you can always change those values as needed.
+You'll use the default configurations inside the Kafka project for this tutorial, but you can always change those values as needed.

 ## Run a Kafka Broker